microsoft/CCF/doc/use_apps/verify_tx.rst

 Transaction Receipts
 --------------------

-Once a transaction has been committed, it is possible to get a receipt for it.
-That receipt can be checked offline, to prove that the transaction did happen at a particular commit.
+Once a transaction has been committed, it is possible to get a cryptographic receipt over the entry produced in the ledger.
+That receipt can be verified offline.

-To obtain a receipt, a user needs to issue a ``GET /receipt`` RPC for a particular transaction ID.
+To obtain a receipt, a user needs to call a :http:get:`/receipt` for a particular transaction ID.
 Because fetching the information necessary to produce a receipt likely involves a round trip to the ledger, the endpoint is implemented as a historical query.
-This means that the request may return 202 at first, with a suggested Retry-After.
-A subsequent call will return the actual receipt, which will look like:
+This means that the request may return ``202 Accepted`` at first, with a suggested ``Retry-After`` header.
+A subsequent call will return the actual receipt, for example:

 .. code-block:: bash

     $ curl -X GET "https://<ccf-node-address>/app/receipt?transaction_id=2.23" --cacert networkcert.pem --key user0_privk.pem --cert user0_cert.pem

     {'leaf': 'fdc977c49d3a8bdf986176984e9432a09b5f6fe0c04e0b1c2dd177c03fdca9ec',
      'node_id': '682c161e1bc0aec694cac58a6ea456e1caa6c9c56d8dd873da9455c341947065',
      'proof': [{'left': 'f847e5efe3965b0dacb5c15c666602807a11fdecd465d0976779eed27121ffa3'},